A Complete Guide for Selling on Walmart Marketplace in 2022

 For every online vendor on any platform, having good listings is the game’s name.
 But how can you know for certain how effective your postings are?
 The Listing Quality function on Walmart Marketplace takes the guesswork out of this situation.

 Walmart Marketplace developed a complex algorithm based on a multifactor approach to listing analysis, which resulted in a numerical Listing Quality Score.
-This value, which is presented as a percentage and can vary from 0-to 99, appears at each seller’s item and catalogue levels.
+This value, which is presented as a percentage and can vary from 0-to 99, appears at each seller’s item and catalog levels.
 It is divided into four sections: content and discoverability, offer, ratings and reviews, and post-purchase quality.

 Go to the Seller Center’s Listing Quality Dashboard at any moment to check and track your Listing Quality Score.